 - Only submit this form if you have Power of Attorney on behalf of the PTC Rebate Applicant.
 For more information, see the Third Party Access web page.

 - Address or Name Change Form (DR 1102)

 - Note: Only complete and submit the first page of form DR 1102.
 In the box labeled "Apply address change to account(s)", select the box for "Other" and enter "PTC Rebate".
 Be sure to complete the "Previous Address and Current Name" section in addition to the new name and address information.

 Individuals who do not have a Social Security Number or ITIN may still be eligible for the PTC rebate.
-These individuals can access an application at https://tax.colorado.gov/alt-ID-PTC-Rebate.
+These individuals can access an application at the Alternative ID PTC Rebate Application webpage.
 Do not complete the alternate application if you have a Social Security Number or ITIN.
 If you have a Social Security Number or ITIN you must use one of those ID numbers to apply using the application in the instruction book.

 You must report this income:

 - Aid to Families with Dependent Children (AFDC)